LijunSun90/MatrixWorld/README.md

 Official code for the paper
-"MatrixWorld: A pursuit-evasion platform for safe multi-agent coordination and autocurricula", which has been submitted to [Arxiv](https://arxiv.org/abs/2307.14854) and journal for peer-review.
+"MatrixWorld: A pursuit-evasion platform for safe multi-agent coordination and autocurricula", which is preprinted in [Arxiv](https://arxiv.org/abs/2307.14854) and under review.

 **More documents will be updated continuously.**